LEE EINBINDER ‒ NYA MEMBER SPOTLIGHT

 With angel investing, it’s pretty simple in some respects.
 It’s all about the people.
 I tend to form impressions quickly, and within the first five minutes I usually have a sense of whether it is a company I like, often based on the founder who is presenting.
 You are not always right, of course, but there is a first smell test that matters.

-At this stage, people are the most important factor because most successful early-stage companies will need to pivot at some point.
+With early stage investing, people are the most important factor, not only because of the small teams, but most successful early-stage companies will need to pivot at some point.
 A company can have the best business plan in the world, but if it does not have the right people behind it, that plan will not be enough.
-And sometimes the founder ultimately leaves, which is not uncommon.
-I invested in a company recently where the founder was already leaving just three or four months after we invested.
+And sometimes the founder ultimately leaves, which is not uncommon, so I like to see a good team behind the founder as well, including advisors and board members.
+The business plan, TAM, product-market fit, and go-to-market strategy all matter, but the people matter most.

 What do founders appreciate most about working with you?